data-apis/array-api-tests/README.md

 To run the tests, first install the testing dependencies

-    pip install pytest hypothesis numpy
+    pip install pytest hypothesis

 or

-    conda install pytest hypothesis numpy
+    conda install pytest hypothesis

 as well as the array libraries that you want to test.
-(Note, in the future, NumPy will be removed as a dependency on the test suite).

 To run the tests, you need to set the array library that is to be tested.
 There are two ways to do this.
 One way is to set the `ARRAY_API_TESTS_MODULE` environment variable.
 For example

     ARRAY_API_TESTS_MODULE=numpy pytest